Beware of fake alternative and/or holistic dentists

 To help avoid unpleasant surprises (or worse) with alternative and/or holistic dentists

-- I would make sure to be as informed as possible in order to find a good dentist (I am tempted to quip "although this is an oxymoron" - apologies to the wonderful dentists that do exist out there1).
+- Make sure to be as informed as possible in order to find a good dentist[1].
 Do not simply fall for the marketing and advertising of "holistic" practitioners.
 See the links section for some websites referring alternative and/or holistic dentists and generally, the detailed Tips how to find a good dentist.

-- Additionally compare 10 dentists - 10 diagnoses: a "must-read" on misdiagnoses or the quality and reproducibility of dentists' treatment decisions.
+- Additionally compare 10 dentists - 10 diagnoses and Your dentist's treatment plan and diagnosis: honest and reproducible or influenced by financial interests?: two "must-reads" on misdiagnoses and the quality and reproducibility of dentists' treatment decisions.

 Footnotes